stockhuman/crowd-poetry/devlog.md

 It seems TikTok search is atrocious, by official and unofficial means.
 A better way of downloading content may be necessary.
 On the plus side, I can reliably search for and download TikTok video files.

 I will go ahead with this PoC implementation to then test the other component parts of this architecture.
 YouTube, Vimeo or other platforms may be necessary to pivot to in case reliable content surfacing isn't possible on TikTok.

+## Software - 2025.02.10

+I've found https://filmot.com/, which offers a very compelling search product for almost exactly what I'm looking for, except it's YouTube-based and does not seem to offer an API.
+3rd party projects exist to provide one, however.
+Upon investigation, it seems projects like [this](https://github.com/dusking/filmot) are abandonware and not implementable.